Aylesbury railway station: Station buildings

-The original station had one platform with a brick-built station building a canopy projected from the building over the platform supported on cast iron pillars.
-The cost of the station building was shared between the Wycombe Railway and the Aylesbury and Buckingham Railway; the original plans are in Aylesbury local records office.
+The original station had one platform, with a brick-built station building; a canopy projected out over the platform, supported on cast iron pillars.
+The cost of the station building was shared between the Wycombe Railway and the Aylesbury and Buckingham Railway; the original plans are in the local records office.

-The current station buildings date from 1926, when the station was extensively rebuilt again—this time by the London and North Eastern Railway.
-Until nationalisation in 1948, Aylesbury station was operated by a joint committee whose constituents were also joint committees: the GWR & GCR Joint and the Metropolitan and GCR Joint; although the LNER had taken on the role of the former Great Central Railway in all three joint committees, these committees were not renamed.
+The current station buildings date from 1926, when the station was extensively rebuilt again; this time by the London and North Eastern Railway.
+Until nationalisation in 1948, Aylesbury station was operated by a joint committee whose constituents were also joint committees: the GWR & GCR Joint and the Metropolitan and GCR Joint; although the LNER had taken on the role of the former Great Central Railway in all three joint committees, they were not renamed.

-Motive Power Depot
+Motive power depot

-The Wycombe Railway opened a single-road engine shed, which was fifty feet in length, to the west of the station in 1863.
+The Wycombe Railway opened a single-road engine shed to the west of the station in 1863, which was fifty feet in length.
 This was extended to the rear shortly afterwards and enlarged to a two-road shed by the Great Western Railway in 1871; in around 1893, the saw tooth roof was added on the original walls.
 The shed was closed on 16 June 1962 and was demolished in 1967.

 A wooden water tank was positioned outside the locomotive shed from the station's opening, being replaced by a standard GWR water tank with decorative supports and coaling stage underneath in 1899; this itself was replaced by a Braithwaite tank in the mid-1950s.

 The first mention of a locomotive at Aylesbury was of the broad-gauge loco Giraffe in 1863, a member of the Sun class.